g-adopt/g-adopt.github.io/docs/tutorials/mantle_convection/index.md

 Our tutorials take you on a journey from the simplest model setups to advanced, Earth-like simulations.
-Starting with a basic 2D convection model (isoviscous, incompressible), you'll gradually explore more realistic physics, new boundary conditions, 3D and spherical geometries, and even link your models to plate reconstructions with GPlates.
+Starting with a basic 2D convection model (isoviscous, incompressible), you will gradually explore more realistic physics, new boundary conditions, 3D and spherical geometries, and even link your models to plate reconstructions with GPlates.

-Along the way, you'll also discover how to analyse key surface signals such as dynamic topography and learn how to use G-ADOPT's powerful adjoint tools to recover unknown conditions from data.
+Along the way, you will also discover how to analyse key surface signals such as dynamic topography and learn how to use G-ADOPT's powerful adjoint tools to recover unknown conditions from data.